 When you have two or more cards at your disposal, you may fall into the trap of thinking that you can buy anything you need or want.
 But always keep in mind that your credit lines are actually borrowed money—they’re not yours!
 So, avoid using all your cards at once.

 You may be tempted to max out all your credit cards at any given opportunity because of deals, points, discounts, and rebates.
-When you feel like you’re becoming more inclined to using your cards just to get points and collect rewards, remind yourself that this is not the only purpose of having a credit card.
+When you feel like you’re becoming more inclined to use your cards just to get points and collect rewards, remind yourself that this is not the only purpose of having a credit card.
 Your card is supposed to make your life convenient, not to get you into debt.

-Bringing only the card that you’ll need for the day, depending on the occasion and purpose, will keep you from using all of them at once.
+Bringing only the credit card that you’ll need for the day, depending on the occasion and purpose, will keep you from using all of them at once.

 Going grocery shopping?
 Just bring the card that you use for everyday expenses.
 If you carry your black card with you, and you chance upon a discounted luxury bag at the mall, you may be tempted to use it.
 As they say, prevention is always better than cure.